 /

-Have you received any kind of Image file through Facebook messages lately?
+Have you received any kind of image file through Facebook messages lately?
+If yes, is it in SVG format?
+If it is, please don’t click on it.

 Facebook Spam in messages

 Scalable Vector Graphics (SVG) is an XML-based image format used to serve vector images.
-If you notice, Our logo is also in SVG format.
+If you notice, our logo is also in SVG format.
 You can download and inspect it by opening the file in a text editor.

 You can check out the SVG file code here: